 Finding legal help from someone who understands the California workers’ compensation claim process

-For aggressive and trustworthy legal help after an on-the-job injury in Southern California, contact the workers’ compensation lawyers at Hanning & Sacchetto at 562-698-6446, with offices in Pomona, Irvine, Whittier, Glendora, Ontario, and Arcadia.
+For aggressive and trustworthy legal help after an on-the-job injury in Southern California, contact the workers’ compensation lawyers at Hanning & Sacchetto, LLP at 562-698-6446, with offices in Pomona, Irvine, Whittier, Glendora, Ontario, and Arcadia.